maks-sh/scikit-uplift/Readme.rst

 * Comfortable and intuitive style of modelling like scikit-learn;

-* Applying any estimator adheres to scikit-learn conventions;
+* Applying any estimator adheres to scikit-learn conventions (e.g. Xgboost, LightGBM, Catboost, etc.);

 * All approaches can be used in sklearn.pipeline (see example (`EN <https://nbviewer.jupyter.org/github/maks-sh/scikit-uplift/blob/master/notebooks/pipeline_usage_EN.ipynb>`__ |Open In Colab3|_, `RU <https://nbviewer.jupyter.org/github/maks-sh/scikit-uplift/blob/master/notebooks/pipeline_usage_RU.ipynb>`__ |Open In Colab4|_));

 * Almost all implemented approaches solve both the problem of classification and regression;

-* A lot of metrics (Such as *Area Under Uplift Curve* or *Area Under Qini Curve*) are implemented to evaluate your uplift model;
+* A lot of metrics are implemented to evaluate your uplift model.
+Such as *Area Under Uplift Curve* (AUUC) or *Area Under Qini Curve* (Qini coefficient);

 * Useful graphs for analyzing the built model.